DGtal-team/DGtalTools-contrib/README.md

 Geometry3d
 ----------

-As the previous section but in 3d, it contains actually thes tools:
+As the previous section but in 3d, it contains actually these tools:

    - basicEditMesh: to apply basic mesh edition (scale change, mesh face contraction, face filtering).
    - compareErrorMesh: compute hausdorf distance between two meshes.